 This episode in the JRE is ideal for those who want to be a biohacker.
 This is a bit of a loaded term these days…

-Joe and Ben discuss how to increase your testosterone and fight off your aging.
+Joe and Ben discuss increasing your testosterone and fighting off aging.
 This episode will help you open up your mind about what you can do with your body and mind.

 Russel Brand is a famous comedian and stand-up with a messy past.
 From the start of his career, he was known as a drug addict and a womanizer.
 Brand did his best to transform himself and kick off his drug and woman addictions.

 He talks about different topics about Trump, religion, the golden rule, and the ethics of veganism.
 As a result, this episode with Russel and Joe is one of the most listened-to podcasts.

 This podcast episode especially highlights Rogan’s skills as a conversationalist.
 Brand is going in every direction at a million miles a minute, and Rogan does a great job of keeping him on task while still pushing back when needed and challenging Brand’s point of view from time to time.

 Jordan Peterson is one of the more analytical thinkers and interesting guests of the show.
 He usually talks about the realms of free speech and social justice.

 But aside from his ramblings and rants about politics, there are lots of things that I love about Peterson.
 One of these is that he discusses how history and philosophy can be applied in a person’s day-to-day life.

 He talks about common issues being experienced by anyone and gives his tips on how you will solve those kinds of problems.

 There are lots of things that are currently happening in the Middle East.
 Aside from that, North Korea is seemingly uncontrollable.
 Add to that, Russia is also only one of the countries that come up with hypersonic missiles that can eliminate the whole of America in just a blink of an eye.